Parkland-CSC155/final-project-resources/README.md

 - Allow a user to select multiples of portion sizes and have the page display the totaled nutrition information
 - A user must be authenticated to see the page
 - a good example of functionality can be found [Here](http://www.myfitnesspal.com/recipe/calculator)
+- A suggested URL for this area would be: `/calculator`

 ## Datasets and Databases
 The instructor will upload datasets for a variety of database platoforms (typically in the form of a backup or an export).
 If you need a specific format, please reach out